listguy/pre-course-2021-final-boilerplate/README.md

 ![my to do list](./src/images-and-videos/zoom-0.gif)

-# Main features
+# Main Features

-1. You can add to do items, they will be added at the end of the list.
+1. Adding "To Do" items to the list.
+Each new "To Do" item is added at the end of the list
-2. To do can be set with a priority ranging from 1-5.
+2. "To Do" items can be set with a priority rank, ranging from 1-5.
-3. You have the number of current todos to the left of the add button.
+3. Left to the "Add" button, is the current count of "To Do" items.
-4. To do items can be sorted using the sort button, items will be sorted from the highest priority to the lowest.
+4. "To Do" items can be sorted descending using the "Sort" button.
-5. List items are persistent using jsonbin.io to save the current list.
-The same list is loaded when the page is refreshed.
-You will get notified in the console whether adding a certain to do item was successful or not.
+5. "To Do" items are automatically saved under "jsonbin.io" which makes them persistent across devices and browsers

-# extra features
+# Extra Features

-1. Delete button next to each list item :
+1. "Delete" option next to each "To Do" task :

 ![delete button](./src/images-and-videos/delete-button.PNG)

-After you clicked on the delete button you will need to confirm your delete action.
+Pressing the button generated a popup asking whether to complete the action.

-2. Edit button next to each list item:
+2. "Edit" button next to each "To Do" item:

 ![edit button](./src/images-and-videos/edit-button.PNG)

-Once you click on the edit button the text inside the item can be changed, just *double click* the text and change it.
-Upon clicking the pencil icon will be changed to a check mark just like so :
+Upon clicking the pencil icon a check mark will appear in its place:

 ![check mark](./src/images-and-videos/done.PNG)

-By clicking the check mark you will confirm your edit.
-The list will then be updated in jsonbin.io and the local storage.
+Once the check mark appears the user can change the "To Do" item name by *double clicking*.
+Clicking the check mark confirms the edit.
+"To Do" list will be updated in "jsonbin.io" and locally.

-3. Empty todos : Once clicked the list will be emptied.
+3. "Empty Todos" : When clicked, list is emptied.

-4. Dark mode: On the upper right of the screen you can see the selection between the regular mode which is shown above and the dark mode which can be easier on your eyes :) it looks like so :
+4. "Dark" Mode: On the upper right hand corner of the screen a toggle option between "regular" mode (depicted above) and "dark" mode.
+See below:

 ![dark mode](./src/images-and-videos/dark-theme.PNG)